RSL ACT Branch Anzac Day Veterans' March Guidelines

 Registration

 Registration to march can be submitted by groups/contingents (e.g. associations), or individuals.
-Individual participants who are not members of a service unit/association may be advised to march with a relevant contingent following registration, or will be instructed where to join on the morning as per the order of march.
-Relatives of veterans are welcomed participants, as a contingent marching behind the veterans.
-Registration submissions are due by Monday 14 April 2025.
-Late registrations may not be acknowledged in the ceremony proceedings.
-Participants must follow the directions of the volunteer march marshals on the day.
+Individual participants who are not members of a service unit/association may be advised to march with a relevant contingent following registration or will be instructed where to join on the morning as per the published order of march.
+Relatives of veterans are welcomed participants and form a contingent marching behind the veterans.
+Registration submissions are due by Tuesday 14 April 2026.
+Late contingent will not be included in the published order of the march but may be acknowledged during proceedings; however, individuals may continue to register after this date.
+Participants are to follow the directions of the parade marshals on the day.

 Eligibility